Node.js Signals, Exit Codes, and Graceful Shutdown

 // Later:

-process.removeListener('SIGTERM', handler);One thing to keep in mind: after removing all listeners for a signal, Node goes back to the default behavior for that signal.
-So if you remove all SIGTERM handlers, the next SIGTERM terminates the process immediately (OS default).
+process.removeListener('SIGTERM', handler);After all listeners for a signal are removed, Node returns to the default behavior for that signal.
+On a non-Windows platform, if you remove every SIGTERM listener, the next SIGTERM follows Node's default signal-exit path again.

 SIGINT and Ctrl+C

-But the moment you add your own SIGINT handler, Node's default handler goes away.
+Once you add your own SIGINT handler, Node removes that default behavior -

 process.on('SIGINT', () => {